Key information

 Funding decision

-Feedback letters will be sent to all lead applicants within one of the Research Committee Sub-Panel teleconference.
-Funded applicants will have two weeks to respond to comments raised by the Panel.
-Funded applicants should expect to receive an award letter within two months of the Research Sub-Panel teleconference.
+Feedback letters will be sent to all lead applicants within one month of the Panel meeting.
+Funded applicants will have two weeks to respond to comments raised by the Panel and should expect to receive an award letter within two months of the Panel meeting.